SuienS/parallelxnet-cxr-classifier/README.md

 python3 app.py --host=0.0.0.0 --port=5000 --cert=adhoc --no-reload
 ```

-After the execution of this line you can visit you localhost to visit the application
+After the execution of this line you can visit you localhost to use the application

 ## Model Accuracy